Past Group members

 Dr Stuart Stevenson

 Stuart graduated with a MEng (Hons) degree in Semiconductor Engineering from the University of Dundee, Scotland, in 2004.
 He joined the Polymer Optoelectronics group at the University of St Andrews, Scotland, working towards a Ph.D. in organic physics.
 His research interests included the study of charge transport and photo-physics in dendrimer OLED devices.
+After obtaining his PhD Stuart went on to work in industry.

 Dr Elizabeth A. Thomsen